convertigo/convertigo-doc/reference-manual/convertigo-objects/mobile-application/components/action-components/close-loading.md

 ---
 ##### Defines a <i>Close Loading</i> action component. <br/>

- This component closes a laoding opened by 'Show Loading'
+ This component closes a loading opened by 'Show Loading'

 Name | Description
 --- | ---